 We offer a wide range of services to support your business.

 The cost of selling or purchasing a business

 This will depend on a range of factors.
-This will include the size of the business, its assets, its is staff, the services it provides, whether its held by an individual or a company and what is happening with the business premises.
-We’ll tell you about all the associated costs, such as search fees, land tax or stamp duty.
-We do offer fixed fees for business sales and purchases, so you’ll know what costs are involved right from the start.
+This will include the size of the business, its assets, its staff, the services it provides, whether it is held by an individual or a company and what is happening with the business premises.
+We will tell you about all the associated costs, such as search fees, land tax or stamp duty.
+We offer fixed fees for business sales and purchases, so that you will know what costs are involved right from the start.

 Heads of Terms

 Heads of Terms or Letter of Intent essentially set out the main terms of a corporate deal.
 The Heads of Terms will include, for example, sale price, what assets are included, who the seller and the purchaser are and any other key terms.
 They may be drawn up by the selling agent or one of the parties’ solicitors.
 Heads of Terms are commonly agreed and signed by both parties and can be legally binding.
 It is strongly advisable to seek legal advice before signing.
 Clauses with regard to exclusivity, legal costs etc. need to be very carefully considered and consulting one of our expert lawyers will ensure you get the best deal possible.